gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 #### scp

 - `<boolean>` (default: `false`)
 - By default the deployment task will use basic authentication when connecting to the backend.
-If the target system is ABAP Environment on SAP Cloud Platform, this parameter needs to be set to `true`.
+If the target system is ABAP Environment on SAP Business Technology Platform, this parameter needs to be set to `true`.

 #### service